wp-plugins/edd-toolbar/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.4.3 =
+Maintenance release: Fixed 2 PHP notices.
+Updated all existing translations plus the .pot file for all translators.

 = 1.4.2 =
 Maintenance release: Added new resources links, updated existing.
 Updated all existing translations plus the .pot file for all translators.